2013 Shapla Square protests: Casualties

 According to government estimates, the number of casualties in this operation was 11, including a few law enforcement members, while the Daily Star reported 5 deaths.
 Opposition parties initially claimed that 2000- 3000 of protesters had been killed, while Hefazat claimed about 1000 deaths.
 Human Rights Watch disagreed with Hefazat's claims.

 Some victims were bystanders, including a number of shopkeepers near the Baitul Mukarram, while most were Hefazat supporters, including children, who were killed by a blow to the head or gunshot wounds.
 Doctors at the Dhaka Medical College Hospital confirmed that many of those dead had been shot in the head.
 One policeman was also attacked in reprisal.
 According to Human Rights Watch, eyewitnesses saw 25-30 bodies that were confirmed dead.
 This included British activist and journalist David Bergman, who saw 24 bodies.
 The Guardian reported 22 confirmed deaths, while an investigation conducted by Aljazeera revealed that 14 bodies of "bearded men" with gunshot wounds were buried, after the protests, at Dhaka's state-run cemetery.
 Human rights group Odhikar reported 61 deaths, but refused to reveal the names of the victims out of security concerns for their families.
 The UK Home Office estimates a total of no fewer than total of 50 deaths.
 Many individuals, including orphan children, were missing, which may have contributed to the discrepancies in casualties.

 Because of the differing views, Human Rights Watch called for an independent body to investigate the protest deaths.
 Amnesty International demanded that Bangladesh government set up an independent and impartial investigation immediately to look into police excesses.

+On 19 August 2024, the organization Odhikar released a list of 61 individuals who were killed by law enforcement during the protests.

+On 6 May 2025, Hefazat-e-Islam Bangladesh published a list of 93 individuals who were killed during the event.